 Centre for Research, Development, and Training in Cyber Laws and Cyber Security

-In the past years, the Centre had successfully undertaken the following activities, including:
+In the past years, the centre had successfully undertaken the following activities, including:

 • Conducted a National Webinar on the topic, ‘Cybercrimes against women and children- legal response’ and the resource person was Dr. Nagarathna, Associate Professor of Law, National Law School of India University, Bangalore.